 DO: It’s like bungee jumping, but the rush lasts all afternoon.

 DO: Bites into slippery, moss-covered rocks.

-DON’T: Our passion for kiting fuels our drive to deliver the best kites for any discipline.
+DON’T: Our passion for surfing fuels our drive to deliver the best boards for any discipline.

 DO: We were mad scientists of weird boards and weird shapes.
 Then every once in a while you’d find something that worked.